olsoma13/reMarkable_Tools/README.md

 **Prerequisites:** You should have working knowledge of Python, ssh, and *nix operating systems if using these tools.
 See LICENSE as there is no guarantee of any functionality.

 **Note:** These tools are developed for use on an OSX python implementation using `pipenv` virtualization config.
-They certainly could be adapted to Windows or other python implementations, but they'll take a little work.
+They also use SSH for connection to the reMarkable.
+The project certainly could be adapted to Windows or other python implementations, but might take a little work.

 ## Tools